Finsterworld

-Finsterworld is a 2013 German motion picture drama directed by Frauke Finsterwalder and co-written by Finsterwalder and Christian Kracht, starring Margit Carstensen, Sandra Hüller, Corinna Harfouch, Christoph Bach, Carla Juri, and Jakub Gierszał.
+Finsterworld is a 2013 German motion picture cringe comedy drama directed by Frauke Finsterwalder, her debut feature film.
+Co-written by Finsterwalder and Christian Kracht, it follows interconnected, parallel stories over the course of one day in Germany.

-Plot
+The title Finsterworld is a play on Finsterwalder's surname, which can be translated to English as "resident of the dark forest".

+Premise

 Finsterworld is an ensemble piece with twelve main characters who are gradually shown to interconnect with each other.
 These include a pedicurist, three generations of the Sandberg family, and a documentarist and her policeman boyfriend, who is secretly a furry.